 - On Canadian money, the buildings have the Red Ensign flag flying over them, but this looks so much like the American flag from a distance that everyone thinks they printed the American flag on Canadian money!
 New bills were issued in 2005.

 - Shawn Ashmore once posed for a magazine wearing nothing but the Canadian flag.

 - The NHL's Toronto Maple Leafs proudly wear the Maple Leaf on their chests, albeit coloured blue rather than red.

-By which we mean the Confederate Battle Flag (the one with the X-shaped blue banners with stars on them, against a red background), not the stars-and-bars national flag of the Confederate States of America.
+By which we mean the Confederate Battle Flag (the one with the blue X-shape bearing white stars on it against a red background), not the stars-and-bars national flag of the Confederate States of America.

 Anime and Manga

 - There's also a Captain Confederacy comic book.
 Knowing the independent comic landscape in the 80s, which is when it seemed to have been published, it's not unlikely that it came out only in America.

 - Bubba Ray Dudley (now know as Bully Ray) wore one early in his career, with the explanation that he was the son of Big Daddy Dudley and a southern woman.